datacarpentry/python-socialsci/episodes/07-json.md

 {: .challenge}

 Being able to drill down in this way is very useful in helping you get a feel for the JSON data structure.
-In practice it is more likely that instead of returning the first occurrence of 'D_curr_crop' you will want to return all of them.
-This requires a little more programming to do this and to be aware of two potential problems.
+In practice it is more likely that instead of returning the first occurrence of `D_curr_crop` you will want to return all of them.
+This requires a little more programming and to be aware of two potential problems.

-1. 'D_curr_crop' may not exist in any particular dictionary within 'D_crops'
+1. `D_curr_crop` may not exist in any particular dictionary within `D_crops`
-2. any of the lists 'D_plots' or 'D_crops' could be missing or just empty lists ( '[]' )
+2. any of the lists `D_plots` or `D_crops` could be missing or just empty lists (`[]`)

-In our first attempt we will ignore these problems
+In our first attempt we will ignore these problems.

 ~~~
 for farms in d: